kshedden/case_studies/methods/survival.md

 likelihood techniques.
 Thus, once the concept of the hazard function and proportionality of hazard functions is understood, familiar strategies for regression modeling can be employed.
-For example, we can include interactions, splines, covariate transformations, conduct step-wise model searches.
+For example, we can include interactions, splines, covariate transformations, and conduct step-wise model searches.
 There are also versions of information-based criteria such as AIC and BIC for model selection with PH models.
 The PH model can be extended to accommodate left truncation and competing risks.

 As indicated above, proportionality of the conditional hazard functions is a critical assumption in the PH model.
-This is not always an easy assumption to check, but there are some residual-based methods that can be employed.
+This is not always an easy assumption to check, but there are some methods based on residuals that can be employed.

 ## Time-varying covariates